Skip to Main Content

 Walk-through of available resources, learning paths, and value of outcomes.

-• This platform is used in multiple ways across Washington; in public, tribal, and college libraries and community-based organizations.
+• Northstar is used in public, tribal, and college libraries and community-based organizations across Washington.

 • Visit our Northstar Guide for more details.

-• Access to standalone video tutorials, courses, and full learning paths that prepare learners for a wide variety of professional, technical, and creative skillsets.
+• Access to video tutorials, courses, and full learning paths that prepare learners for a wide variety of professional, technical, and creative jobs.

 • Includes courses and learning paths that prepare learners for industry-specific certifications.